metaseed/metaKeyboard/readme.md

 > we use 'CL' to stands for the redefined CapsLock key

-# Keyboard Map Table
+# Keyboard Map
-> arrow keys are defined as Vim
+> arrow keys are defined same as Vim

 ## Direction Keys Map Table
 Key|Map|Note